Single Nucleotide Polymorphism (SNP) Genotyping Services

 - Verification of inbred and outbred backgrounds

-- Detection of genetic contamination and drift
+- Detection of genetic contamination

 - Assessment of genetic diversity in outbred animal models